thewillwill/TriviaGame/README.md

-# TriviaGame
-A Trivia game using JavaScript for the logic and jQuery to manipulate HTML
+# World Capitals Trivia Game

 #### How well do you know the Capitals of the world?